brave/brave-wallet-docs/docs/solana/provider-api/events.md

 ## `accountChanged`

-The provider emits `accountChanged` when selected account changed
+The provider emits `accountChanged` when selected account changed.
-1. If newly selected account is connected, [solanaWeb3.PublicKey](https://solana-labs.github.io/solana-web3.js/classes/PublicKey.html) will be emitted
+1. If selected account is connected, [solanaWeb3.PublicKey](https://solana-labs.github.io/solana-web3.js/classes/PublicKey.html) will be emitted.
-2. If newly selected account is disconnected, `null` will be emitted
+2. If selected account is deleted or disconnected, `null` will be emitted.